rishi-koul/ImageCaptionApp/src/image_captioning_frontend/README.md

 ### Requirements

-A minSDK version of 3 is required for Flutter text to speech (flutter_tts) to work
+A minSDK version of 21 is required for Flutter text to speech (flutter_tts) to work

-To check your minSDK version go to
+To check your minSDK version go to `src/image_captioning_frontend/android/app/build.gradle` and change the minSDKversion to 21